Your Visit

 Prenzlauer Berg, near the city center, is renowned for Berlin’s post-reunification cultural explosion, making it a global hotspot.

 The Colosseum cinema complex in the area is now a state-of-the-art event venue, blending 130-year-old brick walls with modern design.
-With ten halls for conferences, showcases, and project pitches, an 18-meter high Atrium, and triangular indoor balconies for expos and networking, it’s a diverse and inspiring setting for ClassicalNEXT – a professionals’ meeting on the future of classical music, eliminating endless walking for participants.
+With ten halls for conferences, showcases, and project pitches, an 18-meter high Atrium, and triangular indoor balconies for expos and networking, it’s a diverse and inspiring setting for Classical:NEXT, eliminating endless walking for participants.

 Holzmarkt 25